 For contracts with VAGLBs, two comparisons of actual to expected lapses where “expected” equals (1) anticipated experience assumptions used in the development of the SR; and (2) the assumptions used in the development of the additional standard projection amount, and the “actual” is separated by logical blocks of business, duration (e.g., during and after surrender charge period), ITM (consistent with dynamic assumptions), and age (to the extent that age affects the election of benefits lapse).
 These data shall be separated by experience incurred in the past year, the past three years, and all years.

 If experience for contracts without VAGLBs is used in setting lapse assumptions for contracts with in-the-money or at-the-money VAGLBs, then a detailed explanation of the appropriateness of the assumption and a demonstration of the relevance of the experience to the business.

+A listing of all conditions under which surrender charges may be waived (e.g., financial hardship, home displacement, etc.), historical data showing how frequently surrender charges are waived, and a description of how such features are reflected in the valuation.

 4. State the reason for the proposed amendment?
 (You may do this through an attachment.)